 Tyler Mintz Principal

 Tyler runs his design studio, Davidwhitepond in the moonlight and is available for select projects.
-Currently, a Creative Director at Merge, Tyler previously worked at Dedica Group as an Associate Creative Director.
+Currently serving as SVP - Head of Design at MSL, he previously worked as VP - Creative Director for Merge.
+Tyler worked at Dedica Group as an Associate Creative Director.
 Before working with Dedica he was at the Google-backed startup, Mohawk Group as their Design Director.
 A faculty member of the School of Visual Arts Design and Advertising program, Tyler teaches second-year graphic design to world-class students.
-Tyler collaborates with other studios like Collins, Big Tomorrow, and WorldStudio from time to time, and he was a co-member of the Bikestock team serving as the creative director.
-Tyler recently collaborated with Production Pro as their design lead and helped to establish their brand identity, visual language, user experience, and app user interface design.
+Tyler collaborates with other studios like Collins, Big Tomorrow, and WorldStudio from time to time, and was a co-member of the Bikestock team serving as the creative director.
+Tyler collaborated with Production Pro as their design lead and helped to establish their brand identity, visual language, user experience, and app user interface design.